backstage/backstage/.changeset/nasty-lies-laugh.md

 '@backstage/plugin-jenkins-backend': patch
 ---

-Add example on how to passthrough permissions
+Add example on how to pass through permissions